NuwaniS/vechain-resona/README.md

 ```

 ## How Resona Works
-- Resona is a Dapp which helps users to keep track of their mental wellness activities and get rewarded.
+- Resona is a DApp which helps users to keep track of their mental wellness activities and get rewarded.
-- The users can log their mental wellness activities using the Resona Dapp.
+- The users can log their mental wellness activities using the Resona DApp.
 - The owner should fund the contract.
 - Those funds will be used to reward the users with 1 VET for each action logged.